intelops/capten/README.md

 | TraefikTg443Name        | Name of the target group for port 443 traffic handled by Traefik                   |
 | TraefikLbName           | Name of the Elastic Load Balancer (ELB) used by Traefik                            |
 | TerraformBackendConfigs | Configuration settings for Terraform backend (bucket name and DynamoDB table name) |

+**Note:**
+For a terraform backend,create the bucket and dynamoDB table in aws console.

 For Azure cluster, update cluster installation parameters in the `azure_config.yaml` in `config` folder.